-Supply chain solutions revenue increased \$242 million, or 10.7%, for the year.
-Freight services and logistics revenue increased by 8.0% during the year.
+Non-package revenue increased \$234 million, or 8.8%, for the year.
+UPS Supply Chain Solutions increased revenue by 8.0% during the year.
 This increase was due to growth in our supply chain management and other logistics businesses, with international revenues growing faster than in the United States, partially as a result of favorable currency fluctuations.
 Favorable currency fluctuations accounted for \$74 million of the increase in revenue.
 Freight forwarding revenue increased at a slower rate, which was influenced by global economic conditions and increased air revenue in 2002 as a result of the work disruption at U.S. west coast ports.
-The other businesses within supply chain solutions, which includes our retail franchising business, our mail and consulting services, and our financial business, increased revenue by 28.1% for the year, primarily due to increased franchise revenue at our retail franchising business and improvements at our mail services unit.
+The remainder of our non-package operations, which includes Mail Boxes Etc. (the franchisor of Mail Boxes Etc. and The UPS Store), UPS Capital, our mail and consulting services, and our excess value package insurance business, increased revenue by 11.0% for the year, primarily due to increased franchise revenue at Mail Boxes Etc. and improvements from our Mail Innovations unit.

-Supply chain solutions operating profit increased \$223 million for the year.
-This increase was primarily due to higher operating profit from our freight services and logistics business, which was driven by the increase in revenue as well as the cost savings produced by our integration and restructuring program.
-Supply chain solutions operating profit in 2002 was reduced by the \$106 million restructuring charge and related expenses, and was increased by \$11 million due to the change in our vacation policy for non-union employees.
+Non-package operating profit increased \$266 million, or 134.3%, for the year.
+This increase was primarily due to higher operating profit from our Supply Chain Solutions unit, which was driven by the increase in revenue as well as the cost savings produced by our integration and restructuring program.
+Non-package operating profit in 2002 was reduced by the \$106 million restructuring charge and related expenses, and was increased by \$11 million due to the change in our vacation policy for non-union employees.
+Non-package operating profit includes \$114 million (compared to \$112 million in 2002) of intersegment profit, with a corresponding amount of operating expense, which reduces operating profit, in the U.S. domestic package segment.